Parametric Instabilities of Correlated Quantum Matter: Collective modes: derivation and characterization

 As we focus our attention on the properties of the lowest-lying collective modes, we can describe our system's ordered states by an electronic Slater determinant denoted $|\Psi_0\rangle$.

 The ordered state is characterized by the density matrix,

-With no loss of generality, we assume that the density matrix is diagonal in momentum $\bf k$~\footnote{The limitations set by this assumption are rather moderate, since most density wave orders may be captured by working in a basis where one assigns an additional ``flavor'' index to sections of the Brillouin zone before potentially coupling them.}.
+With no loss of generality, we assume that the density matrix is diagonal in momentum $\bf k$.
+Spontaneous formation of density wave orders, which defy this assumption, may be captured by working in a basis where one assigns an additional flavor index to sections of the Brillouin zone before coupling them, i.e., a folded-zone scheme.